-That said, the brand recognition DraftKings brings to the table, along with its service partnership with Kambi Group, positions the operator for a strong run.
-A fluid interface, lucrative free bet offer, and account/wallet integration with DraftKings DFS only strengthens its case.
+That said, the brand recognition DraftKings brought to the table, along with its service partnership with Kambi Group, positioned the operator for a strong run in New Jersey.
+A fluid interface, lucrative welcome offer, and account/wallet integration with DraftKings DFS only strengthened its case.

 |Atlantic City Partner||Resorts AC|

 Those looking to dig a bit deeper can use the top navigation bar to examine bets for specific leagues, or to display all available betting markets via the A-Z Sports dropdown.
 Under each sport, players will be able to view all posted wagers, whether they be simple game lines, parlays, futures, or props.
 Selecting a bet will cause the Bet Slip to populate (right hand portion of the screen).
 From there, players only need to enter the amount of their wager, and hit Place Bet.
-It’s all very laid out and user-friendly.
+It’s all very well thought out and user-friendly.

-DraftKings Sportsbook comes equipped with a fair number of account management and customization features, as well as a handy Quickstart Guide for new bettors.
+DraftKings Sportsbook comes equipped with a fair number of account management and customization features, as well as a handy Quick Start Guide for new bettors.
 There is also one-click access to a bevy of responsible gaming features and the integrated cashier.